versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the controller name the action name should relate to when the tile is clicked.
+Gets the Mvc controller name the action name should relate to when the tile is clicked.

 <a name='P-ChuckDeviceController-Plugin-DashboardTile-Icon'></a>